 Floodway.
-The channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated heightone (1) foot.
-[Also defined in FBC, B, Section 1612.2202.]
+The channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one (1) foot.
+[Also defined in FBC, B, Section 202.]